MultiverseLearningProducts/swe/src/bootcamp/wk2/day3.md

 In this lesson you will learn how to load your restaurant tables with data from file using Node.js.
 You will use nested iteration to loop through the data and relate data using foreign keys.

 ## Materials needed
 If you are on a Mac you can run the `curl` command below to retrieve the restaurant file content and save it to a file.
-If you are on Windows, you can paste the URL into a browser and select to save it locally into your project directory.
+If you are on Windows, you can paste the URL below into a browser and select to save it locally into your project directory.

 ```sh
 curl https://raw.githubusercontent.com/MultiverseLearningProducts/restaurant-data/master/restaurants.json --output restaurants.json